-- End all international lending for the building of new coal plants, coal mining and infrastructure projects that would contribute to an increase in coal capacity. - Insist on Turkey's full compliance with international agreements and conventions on health, environment and climate change to which the country is a party, and to foster the inclusion of Turkey into those international agreements currently not endorsed. - Encourage improved sustainability, transparency and governance criteria in energy projects of Turkey.
+- End all international lending for the building of new coal plants that would contribute to an increase in coal capacity. - Insist on Turkey's full compliance with international agreements and conventions on health, environment and climate change to which the country is a party, and to foster the inclusion of Turkey into those international agreements currently not endorsed. - Encourage improved sustainability, transparency and governance criteria in energy projects of Turkey.